Eigenmodes in the long-time behavior of a coupled spin system measured with nuclear magnetic resonance

 in a strong magnetic field (so that only the secular part has to be retained) the long-time behavior is given by $G\left( t \right)~\simeq~\sum\nolimits_\sigma {{e^{ - {\gamma _\sigma }t}}\cos \left( {\omega_\sigma t + \phi_\sigma } \right)}$.
 This reduces to a single mode after sufficiently long times, i.e.,

+In related work, the long-time behavior is referred to as that part of the FID that is determined by the slowest mode only.
+In the experiment, this description holds after the second slowest mode has disappeared in the noise.
+Thus the beginning of the long-time behavior would be set by the noise level.
+In this work we therefore consider the long-time-behavior to correspond to that part of the FID where chaos has developed, i.e., the part that is given as the sum of all modes.
+The number of \textit{detectable} modes is set again by the signal-to-noise ratio (c.f.
+Fig.~S1 in supplement {\cite{meier_see_2012}}).

-In this conjecture, the decay modes in $G(t)$ follow from a set of solutions of a correlated surface diffusion equation in the finite parameter space of single spin variables: $f_{\sigma}(t,x) = \mathrm{e}^{- \lambda_{\sigma} t} u_{\lambda_\sigma}(x)$, where $\lambda_\sigma = \gamma_\sigma + {\rm i} \omega_\sigma$ is an in general complex eigenvalue of the integro-differential operator associated with the modified diffusion equation and $u_\lambda(x)$ its corresponding eigenfunction.
+In the above conjecture, the decay modes in $G(t)$ follow from a set of solutions of a correlated surface diffusion equation in the finite parameter space of single spin variables: $f_{\sigma}(t,x) = \mathrm{e}^{- \lambda_{\sigma} t} u_{\lambda_\sigma}(x)$, where $\lambda_\sigma = \gamma_\sigma + {\rm i} \omega_\sigma$ is an in general complex eigenvalue of the integro-differential operator associated with the modified diffusion equation and $u_\lambda(x)$ its corresponding eigenfunction.
 In particular, the conjecture proposes that $\lambda_\sigma$ does not depend on the initial configuration of the spin system.
 It was argued by Fine \cite{fine_long-time_2004} that due to the Markovian nature of ensemble averages \cite{krylov_works_1979} one expects not only the decay constant of the slowest mode ($\sigma=1$) to be of the order of the inverse decay time, i.e., $\gamma_1 \sim 1/\tau$, but also the difference to the second slowest exponent should be of the order of $1/\tau$, i.e., $\gamma_2 - \gamma_1 \sim \gamma_1$.
 There are no predictions for~$\omega_2$.

-The early work of Engelsberg and Lowe \cite{engelsberg_free-inducation-decay_1974} is in reasonable agreement with this theory, but inconclusive with regard to these predictions that meanwhile triggered new experiments, e.g., with hyperpolarized polycrystalline solid xenon for better signal-to-noise ratio \cite{morgan_universal_2008}.
-These experiments, as well as recent ones for CaF$_2$ \cite{sorte_long-time_2011}, show that the long-time behavior is indeed universal since it does not depend on various initial preparations of the spin system, in agreement with Fine's theory.
+The early work of Engelsberg and Lowe {\cite{engelsberg_free-inducation-decay_1974}} is in reasonable agreement with this theory, but inconclusive with regard to the predictions above, which triggered new experiments with hyperpolarized polycrystalline solid xenon for better signal-to-noise ratio {\cite{morgan_universal_2008}} and CaF$_2$ {\cite{sorte_long-time_2011}}.
+The experiments show that the long-time behavior is indeed universal since it does not depend on various initial preparations of the spin system, in agreement with Fine's theory.
 However, only a single mode $\lambda_1$ in the exponential decay was found.
+In solid xenon, the isotropic averaging over all crystal orientations makes the direct observation of an isolated second mode unlikely {\cite{fine_asymptotic_2012}}.

 Here, we report on new experiments on CaF$_2$ that, due to the increase in signal-to-noise ratio by two orders of magnitude over previously reported experiments, reveal a second decay mode in agreement with Fine's predictions \cite{fine_long-time_2004,fine_long-time_2005}.
 Therefore, our results favor his theory over other theories using a memory function approach \cite{borckmans_long-time_1968}, since these predict only a single mode.